-- CA strong spring deformed a short way.
+- AA weak spring deformed a long way.

-- DA weak spring deformed a long way.
+- BA weak spring deformed a short way.

-- EA weak spring deformed a short way.
+- DA strong spring deformed a short way.

 You are loading a toy dart gun, which has two settings.
 The spring in the toy gun is compressed twice as far in the more powerful setting as it is in the less powerful setting.
 If it takes 5.0 J of work to compress the dart gun to the lower setting, how much work does it take for the higher setting?